Undergraduate Research, Scholarship, and Creative Activities (URSCA)

 Applicants must be undergraduate students in good standing with a minimum 3.00 GPA and enrolled full-time for the current semester AND the semester in which the research/creative activity is to be conducted: for summer awards students must be enrolled in at least one class.
 Research must be completed and the summary reflection submitted to the Honors College prior to the end of the semester following the one for which the grant was awarded.

-Applications for the Spring 2015 cycle of funding are now being accepted (see below).
+Applications for the Summer 2015 cycle of funding are now being accepted (see below).
+The deadline for Summer 2015 URSCA awards is 12 noon on Friday, Feb 20th 2015.

 Apply in these easy steps